LinkUpStudio/ruby-course-presentations/homework/3/PITCHME.md

 +++

-@size[0.6em](
-  When you have to assign a variable instead of using a `before` block to create an **instance variable**, use `let`.
-Using `let` the variable lazy loads only when it is used the first time in the test and get cached until that specific test is finished )
+When you have to assign a variable instead of using a `before` block **to create an instance variable**, use `let`.
+Using `let` the variable lazy loads only when it is used the first time in the test and get cached until that specific test is finished

 ```ruby
 # this: